 We occasionally consider admission with deficiencies for students lacking a prerequisite course.

 PhD students must have an advisor before they can be recommended for admission.
-We will work to find an advisor for each student.
-Students are also welcome to contact faculty doing research they find interesting to determine if they are accepting new students.
+We will work to find an advisor for each student, but it is up to you to reach our to faculty to discuss advising and funding.
+Students are encouraged to contact faculty doing research they find interesting to determine if they are accepting new students.

 Graduate School Requirements